 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using antacids (such as Maalox®, Mylanta®, Rolaids®, or Tums®), penicillin antibiotics (such as amoxicillin, amoxicillin/clavulanate, Amoxil®, or Augmentin®), Pepto-Bismol®, or certain stomach medicines (such as esomeprazole, lansoprazole, omeprazole, Nexium®, Prevacid®, or Prilosec®).
-Tell your doctor if you use a blood thinner such as warfarin or Coumadin®, or medicine for seizures such as carbamazepine, phenobarbital, phenytoin, Dilantin®, or Tegretol®.
+- Make sure your doctor knows if you are using antacids containing aluminum, calcium, or bismuth subsalicylate (such as Maalox®, Mylanta®, Pepto-Bismol®, Rolaids®, or Tums®), penicillin antibiotics (such as amoxicillin, amoxicillin/clavulanate, Amoxil®, or Augmentin®), certain stomach medicines (such as esomeprazole, lansoprazole, omeprazole, Nexium®, Prevacid®, or Prilosec®), medicine for seizures (such as carbamazepine, phenobarbital, phenytoin, Dilantin®, or Tegretol®), birth control pills, or a blood thinner (such as warfarin, Coumadin®).

-- Tell your doctor if you are also using a medicine to treat pimples (acne) such as isotretinoin (Accutane®, Amnesteem®), or a medicine to treat psoriasis (a skin problem) such as acitretin (Soriatane®).
-Make sure your doctor knows if you use multivitamins or supplements that contain aluminum, calcium, magnesium, or iron.
+- Tell your doctor if you are also using methoxyflurane (Penthrane®), a medicine to treat pimples or acne (such as isotretinoin, Accutane®, Amnesteem®), medicine to treat psoriasis (a skin problem) (such as acitretin, Soriatane®), or multivitamins or supplements that contain aluminum, calcium, magnesium, or iron.

 Warnings While Using This Medicine